 Saint-Christophe-en-Brionnais, Saône-et-Loire: Charolais cattle market, held here since 1488, on Wednesday mornings

 Noyers-sur-Serein, Yonne: Truffle market on two Sundays in November from local truffle growers.
 The truffles are first of all checked for quality, then a bell is rung to declare the market open

 Gourmet Markets and Events

-November 15-17, 2019: The Great Wine Auction at Beaune takes place.
-This is one of the most spectacular charity wine auctions in the world conducted by Christie’s auctioneers in the Hospice de Beaune.
+November 14-16, 2020: The Great Wine Auction at Beaune takes place.
+This is one of the most spectacular charity wine auctions in the world and is conducted by Christie’s auctioneers in the Hospice de Beaune.
 Collectors taste some rare treasures and all the proceeds go to maintaining the Hospice de Beaune.

 More about French Food

 The intriguing story of Food in France from Gauls to vegans

 Discover the top Food Festivals in France throughout the year